 These officers can arrest the offender, search for and remove weapons, charge offenders with criminal offences, or apply for an intervention order on your behalf.
-Our experienced family lawyers in Wollongong and Oak Flats can offer quality legal representation and ensure your rights are protected during any processes and proceedings relating to family violence.
+Our experienced family lawyers in Wollongong can offer quality legal representation and ensure your rights are protected during any processes and proceedings relating to family violence.

 Apprehended Violence Orders